Berkeley Haas Application Essay Tips, 2023–2024

 When thinking about how to respond to this prompt, you can also consider what you are passionate about and why.
 A great way to start this essay is with a quick story (of maybe 100–150 words) describing a memorable experience that illustrates what makes you feel alive.
 Finish the story by explicitly stating your answer so that the admissions team doesn’t have to guess.

 The bulk of your essay, or the remaining 150–200 words, should explain why this passion is important to you and how this ties back into your overall story.
 Although your activity does not need to be directly tied to your goals, it should enhance your application.
-It doesn’t have to connect directly to your career goals, but you do want to be explicit about how this passion will support you in the pursuit of your goals.
+You want to be explicit about how this passion will support you in the pursuit of your goals.
 You could also communicate how your story has influenced you or helped you gain perspective.
-After you have written your essay, have someone who knows you well read it—and make sure they pick up on the themes you are trying to present.
+After you have written your essay, have someone who knows you well read it — and make sure they pick up on the themes you are trying to present.

-Here, Haas has taken last year’s 150-word short-answer question about immediate short-term goals and given you expanded word count to talk more about your professional trajectory.
+Last year, Haas increased the maximum word count from 150 to 300 for this answer.
+Clearly, the adcom liked the additional information they learned through the extra words.
+This year, they’ve changed the wording of the prompt slightly to ask about how Haas specifically will help you achieve your goals.
 When writing a goals essay, consider starting with the end in mind.
 What problem do you want to solve long term in your career?
-Then, work to determine what might be your first post-MBA role to make a step toward that goal.
-Next, clarify why you have chosen this path—was it a professional experience?
+Then, work to determine what might be your first post-MBA role to make a step toward that goal and what you might like to accomplish in your first three to five years after graduating.
+Next, clarify why you have chosen this path.
+Was it a professional experience?
 Are you wanting to pivot to a personal passion?
 The larger the change, the more in-depth your reasoning needs to be.
-And finally, identify what you need from an MBA and Haas to achieve these goals.
+And finally, identify how Haas can help you achieve these goals.
 Where do you need to grow?
 What resources at Haas might help you get there?
 And how will you get involved in or contribute to those clubs, centers, and/or experiences to give back to the Haas community?

-And here is the newest element of the application!
-Think of this video as a way to highlight how you embody a Haas Defining Leadership Principle and to fill in any gaps in your story that are not revealed in your other essays.
+This video is your opportunity to highlight how you embody a Haas Defining Leadership Principle and to fill in any gaps in your story that are not revealed in your other essays.
 Keep in mind that two minutes is roughly equal to 300 words.

 Start by introducing yourself.
 For the introduction, think about what is important for the admissions team to know about you.
 Keep in mind all the information you are sharing across the application, and try not to be redundant in your introduction.

-Next, state which core principle resonates with you and give a brief explanation as to why.
+Next, state which core principle resonates with you, and give a brief explanation as to why.
 Finally, give an example of how you have embodied that core principle.
 Your story can be from either your professional life or your personal life.
-Also, consider using the STAR (situation, task, action, result) or CAR (context, action, and result) approach when telling the story.
+Consider using the STAR (situation, task, action, result) or CAR (context, action, and result) approach when telling the story.

 Optional Information #1